rishubil/bodiless-browser/README.md

 ## 📦 Installation

-### Method 1: Download executable
+### Method 1: Download installer

-Just download and run.
-No installation required.
+Just download and run the installer from the [releases page](https://github.com/rishubil/bodiless-browser/releases).

 ### Method 2: Build from source